- This event has passed.

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Thursday evening, refreshments and accommodation.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Wednesday evening, refreshments and accommodation.
 Self-catering facilities are available in the accommodation.
-Accommodation is approximately a 6-minute walk from the PR statistics head office.
+Accommodation is approximately a 6-minute walk from the PS statistics head office.
 Accommodation is multiple occupancy (max 3-4 people) single sex en-suite rooms.
 Arrival Sunday 2nd July (after 5pm) and departure Thursday 5th July (accommodation must be vacated by 9am).
 An additional nights accommodation can be purchased, departure 9am Friday morning email for details.

 Other payment options are available please email firstname.lastname@example.org